ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/traits.md

     * Medication regimens
     * Physical supports/aides
 * Reliance on strangers for help/care/getting around
-* Lessening of control or power (perceived and actual)
+* Lessening of control or power
 * More time spent alone

 **Coming Next**: What is resilience?
 Spoiler alert: It is not one thing, but rather three separate entities.